A Solo Road Trip Adventure across Tropical North Queensland

 It was ideal for time and weather, with daily temperatures around 27-32°C and cooler nights at 16-18°C. Having ten days of sunshine in a row has been the best reward I could ever have in North Queensland.
 So I was so thankful I could visit and enjoy the rainforest region in Queensland with day trips from Cairns.
 Here is a recap of a 2-weeks-solo-trip adventure around Tropical North Queensland.

-Cairns has been the gateway for my road trip.
-It was good to spend a couple of days relaxing and preparing for my Solo Road Trip.
-The long flight from Europe was not good and the jet lag made me drowsy for many days.
-I was happy to stay with the locals in Cairns and have a good rest in a real home.
+Cairns was the gateway for my road trip to North Queensland.
+Spending a few days relaxing and preparing for my Solo Road Trip was an excellent opportunity to rest from the long-haul flight from Europe to Australia and recover from jet lag.
+I was happy to stay with the locals in Cairns and relax in a natural home.

 Camping Solo in Tropical North Queensland

 I have been travelling alone this time with a colourful Jucy Crib campervan, a small campervan ideal for solo travellers.
 I have always wanted to try solo camping, and I couldn’t have picked a better destination for a solo camping trip.
 This is a recap of what I have done on this ten-day road trip around North Tropical Queensland.

 Cape Tribulation – where the reef meets the rainforest

 I loved Cape Tribulation.
 As you know, it is completely cut off from civilisation and electricity is produced by power generators, so no mobile phone services and internet for a few days can be frustrating, but at the same time, it allows you to find a new dimension, reconnect with nature and ultimately let it go.
 I enjoyed the time there.
 I walked along the beach at sunrise and sunset; I walked alone in the forest day and night (in a group), tasted tropical fruits, and had a bit of adventure.